Toddler Blinking a Lot – Symptoms, Causes & Homeopathy

 In some cases, frequent blinking can be a sign of a more serious eye condition such as an eye infection or a vision problem.

-If your child is blinking excessively and is also complaining of eye pain or sensitivity to light, it is important to take them to a pediatric ophthalmologist for a thorough eye exam.
+If your child is blinking excessively and is also complaining of eye pain or sensitivity to light, it is important to take them to a paediatric ophthalmologist for a thorough eye exam.

 As a parent, there are several things you can do to help your child if they are blinking excessively.
 You can use eye drops to help lubricate their eyes and reduce irritation.